2020 Annual Meeting

 SBM is excited to offer 16 pre-conference courses on Wednesday, April 1, 2020.
 View the pre-conference course descriptions here.
 You can register for pre-conference courses independently or in addition to your Annual Meeting registration.

 Student Volunteering offers an opportunity for approximately 30 student members to earn complimentary registration.
-Keep an eye out for more information this December.
+Applications for SBM Student Member Volunteers are open now through February 26, 2020.
+Apply here.

 Guest Registrations may be purchased in addition to a full registration for $75.
 Only one guest is allowed per registrant.
 All guests must check-in at the registration desk onsite and will be identified with an appropriate name badge.
 A guest is defined as a spouse or significant other, friend, or relative who is not a member of SBM and does not work in a behavioral medicine-related occupation.
 If you want to bring a guest, please provide their name and pay the registration fee during your online registration process.
 Guest registrations do not include any ticketed sessions.